Dosage Form: tablet

 10 to 15 mg/kg up to 300 mg daily in a single dose; or

 20 to 40 mg/kg up to 900 mg/day, two or three time/week

 Patients with Pulmonary Tuberculosis Without HIV Infection:

 There are 3 regimen options for the initial treatment of tuberculosis in children and adults:

-* All regimen given twice weekly or 3 times weekly should be administered by directly observed therapy (see also Directly Observed Therapy).
+*All regimens given twice weekly or 3 times weekly should be administered by directly observed therapy (see also Directly Observed Therapy (DOT)).